 LG OLED42C2 2022 OLED TV

 LG's first 42-inch OLED TV has only been available for five minutes but has already had a big discount.
 It's slightly less bright than the 55-inch-plus C2 models but otherwise has the same features.
 That should make it a huge hit, particularly with gamers who want a desktop TV with all of the next-gen specs.
-Getting this amazing deal involves registering for (or logging into) a My John Lewis account and using code MYJL100LG at checkout.
+To get this price you need to enter code GDSAVE100 at checkout.

 BEST 43-INCH TV DEALS